Learning Optimal Graph Filters for Clustering of Attributed Graphs: Results

-We evaluate our method on five attributed networks.
-Cora, Citeseer, and PubMed \cite{sen2008collective} are citation networks where the nodes correspond to publications and the edges correspond to citations among the papers.
+We evaluate the proposed graph filter learning method for both FIR and ARMA filters on five attributed networks.
+The first three, Cora, Citeseer, and PubMed \cite{sen2008collective}, are citation networks where the nodes correspond to publications, and the edges correspond to citations among the papers.
+Cora has 2,708 machine learning papers classified into seven classes: case-based reasoning, genetic algorithms, neural networks, probabilistic methods, reinforcement learning, rule learning, and theory.
+Citeeser has 3,327 machine learning publications classified into 6 classes: agents, artificial intelligence, database, information retrieval, machine learning, and human-computer interaction.
+PubMed has 19,717 papers classified into one of three classes: Diabetes Mellitus -Experimental, Diabetes Mellitus type 1, and Diabetes Mellitus type 2.
 Wiki \cite{yang2015network} is a webpage network where the nodes are webpages and the edges are the links between them.
-Sinanet \cite{jia2017node} is a microblog users relationship network where the edges between the users represent the followers/followees relationships.
-The nodes in Cora and Citeseer are associated with binary word vectors indicating the presence or absence of some words, and the nodes in Pubmed and Wiki are associated with tf-idf weighted word vectors.
-Sinanet is associated with a tf-idf weighted vector indicating the users' interest distribution in each of the forums.
-Table \ref{tab:datasets} summarizes the details of the datasets.
+It contains 2,405 long text documents classified into 17 classes.
+Sinanet \cite{jia2017node} is a microblog users' relationship network where the edges between the users represent the followers/followees relationships.
+It contains 3,490 users from 10 major forums, including finance and economics, literature and arts, fashion and vogue, current events and politics, sports, science and technology, entertainment, parenting and education, public welfare, and normal life.
+The nodes in Cora and Citeseer are associated with binary word vectors indicating the presence or absence of some words, and the nodes in PubMed and Wiki are associated with tf-idf weighted word vectors.
+Sinanet is associated with a tf-idf weighted vector indicating the users' interest distribution in each forum.
+Table \ref{tab:datasets} summarizes the details for each dataset.